Analog-Labs/analog-gmp-examples/examples/teleport-tokens/README.md

-# Simple Counter
+# Teleport Tokens

-This example demonstrates how to relay a message from a source-chain to a destination-chain.
+This example demonstrates how teleport an ERC20 from Alice's account in Shibuya to Bob's account in Sepolia.

 ### Prerequisite